FranciscoOnt/checkout-sdk-js/docs/interfaces/inputdetail.md

 In case of a select, the URL from which to query the items.

+In case of a select, the URL from which to query the items.

 ___

 ### `Optional` items

 • **items**? : *[Item](item.md)[]*

+In case of a select, the items to choose from.

 In case of a select, the items to choose from.